 Pig out at ‘appy hour

 Vancouver loves happy hour.
 I think pretty much ever pub and restaurant in the city offers a happy hour (often referred to as ‘appy hour).
 Happy Hour is often between 3-6pm and some places have a second happy hour from 9pm onwards.
+Some of the Gastown Vancouver restaurants are the best in the city!

 During happy hour you’ll be able to get cheap drinks AND cheaper food.
 It’s totally worth it!